Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 6. Click *Preview* to view the selected image in the form of new raster layer (or double-clicking on the row in the table).

 .. attention::
-    "max zoom 14" checkbox is avtive to prevent the paid streaming сon the side of SecureWatch.
+    "max zoom 13" checkbox is active to prevent the paid streaming on the side of SecureWatch.

 How to use other imagery services